 Road Rules in Queensland

-There are a few road rules in Queensland that are specific to a particular road or which are different to road rules in other states.
-If you are new to Queensland, or have been driving elsewhere, it is a good idea to refresh your memory of the road rules in this state.
+There are a few road rules in Queensland that are specific to a particular road, or which are different to road rules in other states.
+If you are new to Queensland, or have been driving elsewhere, it is a good idea to refresh your memory of the road rules in this state, which impose penalties for performing a U-turn where it is not permitted, failing to leave a safe distance when passing a cyclist and failing to give way to pedestrians, among other offences.

 Truck drivers on the M1

 On the Pacific Motorway (M1) for the stretch between Springwood (exit 20) and Robina (exit 82 Southbound and 79 Northbound), truck lane restrictions apply.
-These restrictions have only been in place relatively recently, being introduced in August 2017.
-The initiative was introduced to address with the high volume of traffic traveling on the M1 between Brisbane and the Gold Coast, which is Queensland’s busiest road and which carries 12,000 heavy vehicles every day.
+These restrictions were introduced in August 2017.
+The initiative was intended to address the high volume of traffic traveling on the M1 between Brisbane and the Gold Coast, which is Queensland’s busiest road and which carries 12,000 heavy vehicles every day.

 Trucks weighing over 4.5 tonnes are restricted to the left two lanes between Springwood and Robina.
 Buses are not included in this restriction and the 4.5 weight limit refers to the Gross Vehicle Mass and does not include the weight of any trailer attached to the truck.